lauratondi/breweriesintown/README.md

 <b>Brewery DB / Client-Side-Programming Assessment for PIXEL.WIDGET</b>

-#[Disclaimer: The BreweryDB database has been removed, so you'll not visualize the deployed version.
+<b>Disclaimer</b>: The BreweryDB database has been removed, so you'll not visualize the deployed version.
 I'll update this project asap.
-In the meantime you can still have a look to the code.]
+In the meantime you can still have a look to the code.

 <b>Instructions:</b><br/> To run the application, you need to install the dependencies by running the following command: